filiptammergard/tammergard.se/blog/2024-01-19-excess-properties-in-typescript/index.md

 }
 ```

-This is, to me, a pretty weird thing about TypeScript – but it is [well documented in the docs](https://www.typescriptlang.org/docs/handbook/interfaces.html).
+This is, to me, a pretty weird thing about TypeScript—but it is [well documented in the docs](https://www.typescriptlang.org/docs/handbook/interfaces.html).

 Notice that is does not have to do with the spread syntax specifically, but rather that TypeScript does not run excess property checks on objects when they are defined separately.